 Canadian employment details overview

-Statistics Canada is scheduled to publish the monthly employment details for July later this Friday at 12:30 GMT.
-The Canadian economy is anticipated to have added 20K jobs during the reported month, up sharply from the 43.2K decline reported in June.
-Meanwhile, the unemployment rate is expected to edge higher to 5.0% in July from the 4.9% previous.
+Statistics Canada is scheduled to publish the monthly employment report for November later this Friday at 13:30 GMT.
+The Canadian economy is anticipated to have added 5K jobs during the reported month, down sharply from October's blockbuster reading of 108.3K.
+Moreover, the unemployment rate is anticipated to edge higher from 5.2% to 5.3% in November.

 How could the data affect USD/CAD?

-The data is likely to be overshadowed by the simultaneous release of the closely-watched US jobs report - popularly known as NFP.
-That said, a significant divergence from the expected readings should influence the Canadian dollar and provide some meaningful impetus to the USD/CAD pair.
+The data is more likely to be overshadowed by the simultaneous release of the closely-watched US jobs report - popularly known as NFP.
+That said, a significant divergence from the expected readings might still influence the Canadian Dollar and provide some meaningful impetus to the USD/CAD pair.

 About the Employment Change

 The employment Change released by Statistics Canada is a measure of the change in the number of employed people in Canada.
 Generally speaking, a rise in this indicator has positive implications for consumer spending which stimulates economic growth.
 Therefore, a high reading is seen as positive, or bullish for the CAD, while a low reading is seen as negative or bearish.